VivekanandanS/ionic-google-auth/README.md

-# Mapwize - Ionic Implementation
+# Google+ Auth - Ionic Implementation

- Mapwize is the Indoor Mapping platform for creating new digital services inside buildings.
-Mapwize maps are easy to build and even easier to integrate in your Wayfinding, Workspace Management, Maintenance or Security applications.
+As I wanted to integrate Google+ Auth in one my project, I started searching out documentation and tutorials for Google+ Auth Ionic Implementation.
+Unfortunat

  I have used their Javascript SDK to implement it in Ionic Application